phramos07/estiam_golangapi_course_syllabus_2023/README.md

 4 days is a very constrained time to cover some of the topics that are left out from this course.
 These are the topics that we won't be covering in live classes, but students are encouraged to implement these features on their final project assignment.

 * docker and docker-compose for local development.
-Best practices on deployment.
-CICD pipelines.
-Devops tools such as Grafana, Datadog, Rancher, terraform.
+We will be using containers, but we're not gonna focus on best practices on deployment, CICD pipelines, and devops tools such as Grafana, Datadog, Rancher, terraform.
-* git
 * microservices.
 Splitting the backend into minor services.
 Splitting API from database writer service.
 Use of tools such as Kafka or RabbitMQ
-* GraphQL
+* git

 ### What you actually need to follow the course